Minime998/obsidian-vault/uni-notes/CP214-dis-math/midterm-review.md

 	- **Biconditional** $\leftrightarrow$

 ## Converse, Contrapositive, and Inverse
->Example: Find the converse, inverse, and contrapositive of "It raining is"
+>Example: Find the converse, inverse, and contrapositive of "It raining is a sufficient condition for my not going to town."

+Solution:
+- **converse**: If I do not go to town, then it is raining.